Khwaja Habib Ali Shah: Education and training

-Khaja Pir Habib Ali Shah spent years in the presence of Khaja Hafiz Mohammed Ali Shah Kharaibadi, in order to learn and gain the spiritual benefits (manasik), ultimately he was bestowed with the vision by the karam of Allah.
+Khaja Pir Habib Ali Shah spent years in the presence of Khaja Hafiz Mohammed Ali Shah Kharaibadi, in order to learn and gain the spiritual benefits (manasik).
+Ultimately, he was bestowed with the vision by the karam of Allah.

-Books taught in Khanqa Habibia

-He established Khanqas (schools) in several cities of India.
-He was the focal point for the people from various religions, caste, creeds, colours, languages.
-They obtained his advise in spiritual development and understanding the Islam in right perspective.
-He used to conduct classes of dars Quran and Hadis Nabawi.
-Great attention was placed by him on the acquisition of knowledge of Sharia and of the intricate teachings of Tariqah.
-Lessons were not only given from the classical works of Awliay Allah such as “Fasusu Al Hikam”, “Ruh Ar Arwah”, “Mathanawi Shareef Moualana Rome ra”, “Jazb al Qulub”, “Kash al Mahjoub of Hazrat Data Ganj Bakhsh ra”, “Kashkol-e-Kalimi of Hazrat Shah Kaleem Ullah Shahanjebad wali ra” and various other classical works, but some of his own books’ such as Habib ul Talibun were specifically taught at the Khanqah.

 Poetry

 He wrote poetry in several languages: Hindi, Urdu, Persian, Kokani.
 His poetry of Hindi, Persian and Urdu is still sung by Qawals.
 His poetry contains homage to his Pir (Master) and other Sufi Saints of his order such as Shaikh Abdul Qadir Jilani and Khawajah Moinuddin Chishti of Ajmer, India.